waviousllc/wav-rtos-sw/README.md

 Wavious RTOS Base Software project.
 This project contains all code that runs on the various wavious cores utilizing FreeRTOS

+## pre-commit
+This project uses pre-commit to ensure that all source files are properly formatted.
+To install pre-commit, ensure that you have a version of python installed as well as pip.
+With pip installed run:
+`pip install pre-commit`

+Once pre-commit is installed via python3, then pre-commit needs to be installed for this project.
+Run the following to install pre-commit:
+`pre-commit install -c wav-build/.pre-commit-config.yaml`

+pre-commit will be executed any time `git commit` command is executed.

+Refer to [pre-commit](https://pre-commit.com/) for more details.

 ## Build Configuration
 When the project is first clone, the project needs to be configured using the following command: